 1. INTEGRATE ORGANIC SEARCH PERFORMANCE METRICS ALONG BACKLINKS DATA TO IDENTIFY PAGES TARGETING POPULAR QUERIES NEEDING LINKS TO IMPROVE PERFORMANCE

->

-> You can also use the free and useful Search Analytics for Sheets Add-on to obtain the top ranked queries along their ranked pages directly, to facilitate their analysis (as well as to create automatic backups).
+You can also use the free and useful Search Analytics for Sheets Add-on

->

-> Then you can easily aggregate other SEO metrics, such as links data that you might have in another sheet from a SEMRush export by using a VLOOKUP function and bring the backlinks data in an additional column along the Google search Console ranked pages and queries:
+Then you can easily aggregate other SEO metrics, such as links data that you might have in another sheet from a SEMRush export by using a VLOOKUP function and bring the backlinks data in an additional column along the Google search Console ranked pages and queries:

 You can do this type of aggregation to identify those pages targeting popular queries, not ranking as well yet, that are not yet attracting many links, to identify opportunities of pages that might need to improve their link popularity.